Pachycereus schottii f. monstrosus (H.E.Gates) P.V.Heath

-Pachycereus schottii f. monstrosus is a slow-growing, smooth-skinned, columnar cactus 12 feet (3.6 m) tall with stems that branch at the base to form a short trunk.
-It is a slow-growing cactus with smooth skin and no visible spines, light to medium green coloring and small bumps or areoles along the entire length of its long columns, giving it the illusion of having multiple faces carved into the plant.
-It is a night bloomer, and in late spring it produces light pink blossoms that open at dusk and close up by mid morning.
-It also develops an edible, egg-shaped, red fruit with red pulp.
+Pachycereus schottii f. monstrosus, formerly known as Lophocereus schottii f. monstrosus, is a slow-growing columnar cactus with smooth-skinned stems that branch at the base to form a short trunk.
+It grows 12 feet (3.6 m) tall.
+Stems are green, with no visible spines and small bumps or areoles along the entire length, giving it the illusion of having multiple faces carved into the plant.
+Flowers are light pink, appear in late spring, open at dusk, and close up by mid-morning.
+Edible fruits are egg-shaped, red with red pulp.

 USDA hardiness zone 9a to 10a: from 20 °F (−6.7 °C) to 35 °F (+1.7 °C).

 These extraordinarily low-maintenance plants can grow untouched for decades, so there's really not a lot you need to worry about.
 However, it's very important that they receive adequate sun and heat and be careful around their spines.
 If grown in containers, make sure that they're being repotted and that their soil isn't too moist.
 Other than that, these plants are about as simple and hands-off as it gets.